 After a long road trip to Kumasi, Ghana, I made a beeline to the biggest market in all of West Africa!
 Come with me as I visit Kejetia Market, meet the vendors, and try some delicious Ghana street food in beautiful Kumasi, Ghana!

 Kumasi is the second-largest city in the country and is the heartbeat of the Ashanti region, which is home to the famous Ashanti people.
 The city is well-known for its craftsmen and markets, and Kejetia Market is its most famous!
 It’s also known as Kumasi Central Market and contains over 10,000 shops and stalls!
+I have curated a list of things to do in Kumasi, making it easier for you to plan your visit to this place.

 I’d hoped to start my day by trying a Ghanaian delicacy I hadn’t had yet called etor.
 It consists of boiled plantains with eggs, peanuts, onions, black pepper, chilies, avocado, and palm oil.
 I’d be exploring the market with my guide, Peter, from Jolinaiko Eco Tours!